Updated on 12/26/2023 for the latest changes with Bluetooth features and device operating systems.

-Bluetooth is a popular method of wirelessly transferring data between two devices, such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
+Bluetooth is a popular method of wirelessly transferring data between two devices, such as your phone and your headphones, your computer and a speaker, or your iPad and a keyboard.
 It’s one of the most widely used wireless technology in the world, according to the Bluetooth Special Interest Group.
-More than 4.6 billion Bluetooth products are expected to ship this year alone, and that number will likely increase to more than 6 billion per year by 2024.
+More than 5.9 billion Bluetooth products are expected to ship in 2024 alone, and that number will likely increase to more than 7.6 billion per year by 2027.

 Usually, Bluetooth devices connect with one device at a time.
-However, some headphones support multipoint pairing – a feature that lets one pair of headphones connect to two devices simultaneously.
+When a device is already paired with another device and has an active connection, that will interfere with pairing.
+However, some headphones support multipoint pairing – a feature that lets one pair of headphones connect to two or even three devices simultaneously.

 What you can do about Bluetooth pairing failures

 You should see the little Bluetooth symbol at the top right of the screen if you have an Android device.
 For iOS and iPadOS, you'll need to go into the settings to enable and disable Bluetooth.
 Windows users will find Bluetooth in Settings > Devices > Bluetooth (or you may have a shortcut on your taskbar).
 Mac users will find a Bluetooth status icon on the menu bar.

 2. Determine what pairing process your device employs